hylandtechoutreach/peeke-internship-2025/README.md

-# App Internship 2024
+# PEEKE Internship 2025
-This repository contains information for the HS App Internship in Summer 2024 at Hyland.
+This repository contains information for the PEEKE Internship at Hyland (Summer 2025).